maropu/hivemall-spark/README.md

 Support Status
 --------------------
 Hivemall v0.3.1 is currently incorporated in hivemall-spark and the most functions can be available in HiveContext.
-On the other hand, binary/multiclass classification and regression is only supported in DataFrame.
+On the other hand, functions listed below are available in DataFrame:

-Other tasks such as recommendation and nearest neighbors appear in upcomming releases.
+* regression

+* binary/multiclass classification

+* nearest neighbors

+* MIX server cooperation

 API Documentations
 --------------------